danReynolds/EARTH121/lessons/SedimentaryRock.md

 Mudrocks are more difficult to study and analyze than most other sedimentary rocks.

-Environments include lakes, river fllodplains, lagoons and portions of the deep ocean basin.
+Environments include lakes, river floodplains, lagoons and portions of the deep ocean basin.
 As silt and clay accumulate, they tend to form thin layers called **laminae**.

 Shales are often weak because they are poorly cemented and are not well lithified.